billwestfall/dojo-center.github.io/docs/impact.md

 ### Cultural Unification for Operational Efficiency and Growth

-Following a major reorganization, a Fortue 500 data organization successfully consolidated multiple cultures and adopted Agile practices, guided by **systems thinking** and **emotional intelligence** principles.
-This transformation created a unified, adaptable team, enhancing operational efficiency and positioning the organization for sustained growth.
+Following a major reorganization, a Fortune 500 data organization faced challenges in aligning new teams and roles.
+Through its core programming, Mindset Dojo transformed them into a unified, adaptable unit proficient in Agile practices by integrating **systems thinking** and **emotional intelligence**.
+This transformation fostered stronger collaboration and streamlined decision-making, allowing the organization to respond more effectively to market demands and drive sustained growth.

 **Impact:**